 We must remember that most candidates take time to put in a really good application, a tailored cover letter and a CV.
 They take annual leave to attend interviews and time away from their families to prepare business cases and presentations.

 Solution: I personally believe every candidate that’s been invited to attend a face-to-face interview deserves a personal phone call from the hiring manager or recruitment team, with honest constructive feedback.

 Six years ago, Virgin Media looked at job applicant survey data over a 12-month period.
 It showed that six percent of job applicants were customers who, as a result of their recruitment experience, chose to unsubscribe.
 The lost revenue would equate to more than £4 million.

 Your candidate is your customer, and your customer experience has a direct impact on your bottom line.

-Fast forward six years and candidates/customers are better informed, have higher expectations and more choices!
+Fast forward six years and candidates/customers are better informed, have higher expectations and have more choices!
 They also care more than ever about what all organisations are doing from a social and environmental perspective.
-This is now one of top driving forces for candidates when deciding their next employer.
+This is now one of the top driving forces for candidates when deciding their next employer.